|About the SCO|

 We also collaborate on statewide initiatives with the Wisconsin Geographic Information Office , state agencies and statewide associations.
 The SCO is a longstanding member of WLIA (the Wisconsin Land Information Association) with staff serving as WLIA officers, board members and committee representatives.

-The SCO was instrumental in helping establish WIGICC (the Wisconsin Geographic Information Coordination Council) in 2008, and the State Cartographer serves as an ex officio member of this council.
-We help coordinate geospatial activities on the UW-Madison campus under the auspices of the Geospatial Alliance.
+The State Cartographer serves as an ex officio member of Wisconsin Land Information Council and the Wisconsin Geographic Names Council.
+We also help coordinate geospatial activities on the UW-Madison campus under the auspices of the Geospatial Alliance.

 Website and publications